The Anu

 Tefnut and Shu

-The name of Yahweh [HwHY] and the yod [y] or phallis.
+The name of Yahweh [HwHY] and the yod [y] represents the phallus.
 According to the Kabala brought out in meditating on the name Yahweh.

 Circle dot with bindus